bt-dot/portfolio-site/README.md

 # portfolio
-A basic static website made with HTML, CSS and JavaScript
+A basic static website made with HTML, CSS and JavaScript.

-Including an 8-puzzle game; using inversions to make sure the shuffles are solvable.
+You can also find a 8-puzzle game in the project - p3 section of the HTML file; the majority of the javascript code implements the game.